section-engineering-education/engineering-education/content/articles/using-a-hard-margin-vs-soft-margin-in-support-vector-machines/index.md

 **Explanation**
 X3 is beyond the hyperplane's domain when it is further away from it.
 This indicates the point is positive.

-As stated above, if `Yi(WT*Xi +b) > 1`, then Xi is properly categorized; otherwise, Xi is wrongly classified.
+As stated above, if `Yi(WT*Xi +b) > 1`, then `Xi` is properly categorized; otherwise, `Xi` is wrongly classified.

 If we add an outlier, our hyperplane becomes worthless since it cannot differentiate linearly separable points.
-As a result, we must use `hard margin SVMs` to classify each piece of data.
+As a result, we must use `hard margin` SVMs to classify each piece of data.

 #### Soft margin
 We presume data can be split linearly, although this might not be the case.
 This technique eliminates outliers, enabling us to categorize locations almost linearly.
-Thus, the Slack variable  `ξ` Xi is generated.
+Thus, the slack variable `Xi` is generated.
 If we add  `ξ` to our previous equation, we get:

 ![Introducing ξ](/engineering-education/using-a-hard-margin-vs-soft-margin-in-support-vector-machines/xi.jpg)